mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 Similar, keep changes small.
 Don't submit changelists one line at a time, but think about how you can break your changes into a series of small, self-contained changes.

-## Don't get defensive

 ## Respond graciously to critiques

 Say thanks, good point, especially if the author has taken time to write out a lot.

 Thank your reviewer for catching something subtle, "nice catch!"

+Don't get defensive.
+Keep the discussion about the code.
+Even if they're making it personal (TODO: link to other article), focus on the code.

 ## Give explicit responses

 Respond explicitly to each note to either confirm that you've fixed it (if it requires action) or to acknowledge the note (if it requires no action).
+If your review tool allows you to mark notes as resolved, that's good.
+If not, just follow a simple convention like, "Fixed."

 Adjust your response based on the effort of their note.
-  * If they wrote you a long detailed note, don't just mark it done.
+If they wrote you a long detailed note, don't just mark it done.
 Give a thoughtful response because they wrote something thoughtful to you.

 ## Use tools to catch simple errors

-Make the tools part of your normal workflow and not something you have to remember to do because you'll forget
+Make the tools part of your normal workflow and not something you have to remember to do because you'll forget.
+Configure pre-commit hooks, and encourage your team to invest in continuous integration tools that run before every code review.

 ## Artfully solicit missing information